jamesbvaughan/jamesbvaughan.com/content/posts/elm-http-requests.md

 It may seem tedious to explicitly define every possible state of the application, but the fact that Elm forces us to do this comes with some cool benefits.
-Notably, we cannot ignore any possible states and must define the desired behavior for each state.
+Notably, we _cannot_ ignore any possible states and _must_ define the desired behavior for each state.

-This is one of the biggest advantages of using Elm over plain JavaScript: you can virtually eliminate all runtime errors!
+This is one of the biggest advantages of using Elm over plain JavaScript: when your compiler forces you to handle all possible states of the application, it's impossible to encounter a state at runtime that you haven't handled and you can virtually eliminate all runtime exceptions!
+(To be clear, you can certainly still have bugs in your code, but just business logic bugs.)

 ## The View Function